The Case for Impeachment

 Does your representative support an impeachment inquiry?

-There are 435 members in the House of Representatives, where an impeachment inquiry would begin.
+There are 435 members in the House of Representatives, where an impeachment inquiry has begun.
 We’re tracking where each rep stands.

 What can we do now?

 History will judge what we do in this moment.
 Will we vigorously defend our democracy, our Constitution, and the rule of law?
 Or will we let the criminal in the White House bully us into silence?

 Call your representatives now and demand they support the formal impeachment inquiry: